Almond Chicken & Strawberry-Balsamic Sauce

 - 1 package (9 ounces) fresh baby spinach

-- In a large resealable plastic bag, combine the bread crumbs, almonds, salt and pepper.
-Add chicken, one piece at a time, and shake to coat.
+- In a shallow dish, combine the bread crumbs, almonds, salt and pepper.
+Add chicken, one piece at a time, and turn to coat.

-- In a large nonstick skillet coated with butter-flavored spray, cook chicken in 2 teaspoons oil over medium heat for 4-5 minutes on each side or until juices run clear.
+- In a large nonstick skillet, cook chicken in 2 teaspoons oil over medium heat for 4-5 minutes on each side or until juices run clear.
 Remove and keep warm.

 - In the same pan, cook shallots in remaining oil until tender.
 Stir in the broth, preserves, vinegar and rosemary.
 Bring to a boil.
 Reduce heat; simmer for 5-6 minutes or until thickened.

 - Meanwhile, in a large saucepan, bring 1/2 in. of water to a boil.
 Add spinach; cover and boil for 3-5 minutes or until wilted.
 Drain; serve with chicken and sauce.